coldn00dles/portfolio/README.md

 # My Portfolio

-A simple and minimalistic portfolio website using Hugo
+A simple and minimalistic portfolio website using the static site generator Hugo